 It is in this field of meaningful speech and action that the historian is engaged.
-It is not, of course, the historian's but the exegete's task to determine what was meant.
+It is not, of course, the historian's but the xegetes exegetes exegete's task to determine what was meant.
 The historian envisages a quite different object.
 He is not content to understand what people meant.
 He wants to grasp what was going forward in particular groups at particular places and times.
-By "going forward" I mean to exclude the mere repetition of a routine.
-I mean the change that originated the routine and its dissemination.
-I mean process and development but, no less, decline and collapse.
-When things turn out unexpectedly, pious people say, "Man proposes but God disposes".
-The historian is concerned to see how God disposed the matter, not by theological speculation, not by some world-historical dialectic, but through particular human agents.
+By "going forward" I mean to exclude the mere repetation of a routine.
+I mean the change that originated the routine and its dissemination-I mean process and development but, no less, decline and collapse.
+When things turn out unexpectedly, people say, "Man proposes but God disposes."
+The historian is concerned to see how God disposed the matter, not by theological speculation, not by some world-historical dialectic, but through, human agents.
 In literary terms history is concerned with the drama of life, with what results through the characters, their decisions, their actions, and not only because of them but also because of their defects, their oversights, their failures to act.
-In military terms history is concerned, not just with the opposing commanders'

-plans of the battle, not just with the experiences of the battle had by each soldier and officer, but with the actual course of the battle as the resultant of conflicting plans how successfully and now unsuccessfully executed.
+In military terms history is concerned, not just with the plan of the battle now is the time for all good with the opposing commanders' plans of the battle, not just with the experiences of the battle had by each soldier and officer, but with the actual course of the battle as the resultant of conflicting plans now successfully and now unsuccessfully executed.
 In brief, where exegesis is concerned to determine what a particular person meant, history is concerned to determine what, in most cases, contemporaries do not know.
-For, in most cases, contemporaries do not know what is going forward, first, because experience is individual while the data for history lie in the experiences of many, secondly, because the actual course of events results not only from what people intend but also from their oversights, mistakes, failures to act, thirdly, because history does not predict what will happen but reaches its conclusions from what has happened and, fourthly, because history is not merely a matter of gathering and testing all available evidence but also involves a number of interlocking discoveries that bring to light the significant issues and operative factors.
+For, in most cases, contemporaries do not know what is going forward, first, because experience is individual while the data for history lie in the experiences of many, secondly, because the actual course of events results not only from what people intend but also from their oversights, mistakes, failures to act, thirdly, because history does not predict what will happen but reaches its conclusions from what has happened and, fourthly, because history is not merely a matter of gathering and testing all available evidence but also involves a number of interlocking discoveries that bring to light the significant ap operative person, factors.